Bandwidth/faq/voice/confBridge.md

-A bridge is between two calls and a conference is used for 3 or more calls.
+A bridge is between two calls.
+A conference is between 3 or more calls.